M-Lauritsen/BugTracker-Functions/README.md

 # BugTracker-Functions

-Using firebase functions as a backend for a bugtracker
+Firebase functions as a backend for a facebook type of bugtracker